Tōdai-ji: Dimensions of the Daibutsu

-The statue's shoulders are 28 meters across and there are 960 six curls atop its head.
+The statue's shoulders are 28 meter across and there are 960 six curls atop its head.
 The Birushana Buddha's golden halo is 87 ft in diameter with 16 images each 8 ft tall.

 Using x-rays, a human tooth, along with pearls, mirrors, swords, and jewels have been discovered inside the knee of the Great Buddha; these are believed to be the relics of Emperor Shomu.